 Stay on the Paved Path

 Hiking off the official Tundra Communities Trail is prohibited.
 The uneven and in some places rocky area may look impregnable.
-In reality, though, it’s part of fragile environment that needs protection.
+In reality, though, it’s part of a fragile environment that needs protection.
 Do your part in preserving the Tundra Communities Trail by adhering only to the designated route.

 Dress Warmly